LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 //====================================================================================================================================================
 Settings:
-	The script's shortcut can easily be set using the Action "Script: LAx_SlipView - Configure Shortcut.lua" The script's other settings can be configured by opening the Action "Script: LAx_SlipView - Settings.lua" Here is an overview of VK Code for keybindings: https://asawicki.info/nosense/doc/devices/keyboard/key_codes.html
+	The script's settings can be configured by opening the Action "Script: LAx_SlipView - Settings.lua"
-		- Primary Key (VK Code) [Default: 18 (ALT)]
-			The primariy key (as a VK Code) for triggering the functionality

-		- Modifier Key (VK Code) [Default: none]
-			The modifier key (as a VK Code) for triggering the functionality.
-If this one is set, both the primary and modifier keys must be pressed in order to trigger the functionality.
+		- Shortcut
+			Allows you to set up to two keys as a shortcut

-		- Restrict to neighbors [Default: 0 (off)]
+		- Restrict to neighbors [Default: Off]
-			If set to 1, the waveform preview will not clip into the item's neighbors.
+			If checked, the waveform preview will not clip into the item's neighbors.

-		- On new track [Default: 0 (off)]
+		- On new track [Default: Off]
-			If set to 1, the waveform preview will be created on a new, separate track.
+			If checked, the waveform preview will be created on a new, separate track.
 			Can come in handy of the original track is very cluttered.

-		- Only when dragging content [Default: 0 (off)]
+		- Only when dragging content [Default: Off]
-			If set to 1, the preview will only show when holding the click on a selected item.
+			If checked, the preview will only show when holding the click on a selected item.

 		- Delay [Default: 0]
 			The time the key(bindings) must be held before the functionality triggers.
 			Can be useful if you have other shortcuts using e.g. ALT and don't want to constantly trigger the waveform preview when only tapping the key.

-		- Snap to transients [Default: 0 (off)]
+		- Snap to transients [Default: Off]
-			If set to 1, SlipView will snap to transients.
+			If checked, SlipView will snap to transients.
 The transient detection and its settings are done by the default Reaper transient detection settings.
 			NOTE: Even with transient snapping enabled, you can still slip edit without snapping by moving the mouse outside the area of the preview item.

-		- Show transient guides [Default: 0 (off)]
+		- Show transient guides [Default: Off]
-			If set to 1, SlipView will create Reaper's transient guides on the ghost items, allowing you to see all transients it will snap to.
+			If checked, SlipView will create Reaper's transient guides on the ghost items, allowing you to see all transients it will snap to.